threadedstream/Gothon/README.md

 # Gothon

-So, this project is written using two languages -- python and golang.
+So, this project is written using two languages -- python and golang(python version may be missing).
 Golang part of the project is already finished.

 #How to run golang part?